github-34/larareaction/README.md

         - E.g. Image model can have two expression types: like/dislike AND 5-star rating)
     * One user expression per expressable model-expression type pair
     * Only authenticated users can store expressions
-    * Users can only update or delete their own expressions
+    * Users are authorized to only update or delete their own expressions
-    * Users can only have expressions to predefined set of expressable models

 - Pre-defined Expression Types
     * Applause